-Yes, you can soundproof your bedroom, but the effort for doing it depends on several factors.
+Yes, you can soundproof your bedroom, but the effort to do it depends on several factors.

 Bedroom soundproofing factors

 - 2Do you need to reduce interior or exterior noise?
-To reduce exterior noise, often, but not always, it is sufficient to improve windows only.
-Sometimes walls need to be rebuild as well.
+To reduce external noise, often, but not always, it is sufficient to improve windows only.
+However, sometimes walls need to be rebuilt as well.

-- 3From which direction the noise come?
-The cost of soundproofing renovations depends on area of the wall/ceiling/floor surface that you need to rebuild.
-You need to understand where the noise is coming from.
+- 3From which direction does the noise come?
+The cost of soundproofing renovations depends on the area of the wall/ceiling/floor surface that you need to rebuild.
+First, you need to understand where the noise is coming from.

 - 4Where is your bedroom located?
-In a bungalow, if the bedroom is in a corner of the house, usually you need to rebuild two walls and possibly the basement ceiling.
-If the bedroom is on 2nd floor of a two-storey house, usually you need to rebuild two or three walls of the bedroom and the ceiling in the room below
+In a bungalow, if the bedroom is in the corner of the house, you usually need to rebuild two walls and possibly the basement ceiling.
+If the bedroom is on 2nd floor of a two-story house, you usually need to rebuild two or three walls of the bedroom and the ceiling in the room below

 Bedroom soundproofing details